 If the deductible is per policy period or per year, the choices usually range from $0 to $2,500 or even $5,000.
 The price difference is usually 10 percent of the premium for every level except the $0 deductible, which may be higher than 10 percent.
 In such plans, you are advised not to choose a deductible higher than $1,000 or lower than $250.

 Typically, the premium is very comparable for $50,000 coverage with $250 deductible, and $100,000 coverage with $500 deductible.
 In such cases, it is advisable to choose $100,000 coverage with $500 deductible.
 Even though you would end up paying a little more for minor illnesses, in the case of major issues, you will get double the coverage.
-It would be very worthwhile to consider higher policy maximum, as the cost of health care is very high in the United States.
+It is worthwhile to consider a higher policy maximum, as the cost of health care is very high in the United States.

-Similarly, it is not advisable to choose a deductible higher than $1,000, as the cost difference between $2,500 deductible and $1,000 deductible is not significant.
-However, if you get sick or injured, you will end up paying $1,500 more out of pocket.
+Similarly, it is not advisable to choose a deductible higher than $1,000, because if you get sick or injured, you will end up paying $1,500 more out of pocket.